macloo/python-beginners/flask/part5_deploy/README.md

 ## When freezing will not work, cannot work

 If your app depends on dynamic activity &mdash; for example, if you are using **Flask-WTF** to process a form &mdash; you will not get a fully functioning app if you freeze it.
+Similarly, if you're accessing an API to get data that changes frequently (such as currency rates or weather), you cannot freeze that app.

-In that case, you will need to run Python on a web server, where people are accessing your pages (and NOT freeze the app).
+In those cases, you will need to run Python on a web server, where people are accessing your pages (and NOT freeze the app).

 There are ways to do this if you use a cloud service such as [Amazon's AWS](https://aws.amazon.com/) or [Heroku](https://www.heroku.com/), but you don't necessarily need to go that way if you're a student and your app is not going to attract thousands of users.